Alexander Posey

-Alexander Lawrence Posey (August 3, 1873 – May 27, 1908) was an American poet, humorist, journalist, and politician in the Creek Nation.
+Alexander Lawrence Posey (August 3, 1873 – May 27, 1908) was a Native American poet, humorist, journalist, and politician in the Muscogee (Creek) Nation.
 He founded the Eufaula Indian Journal in 1901, the first Native American daily newspaper.
 For several years he published editorial letters known as the Fus Fixico Letters, written by a fictional figure who commented pointedly about Muscogee Nation, Indian Territory, and United States politics during the period of the dissolution of tribal governments and communal lands.
 He served as secretary to the Sequoyah Constitutional Convention and drafted much of the constitution for its proposed Native American state, but Congress rejected the proposal.
-Posey died young, drowned while trying to cross the flooding North Canadian River in Oklahoma.
+Posey died young from drowning while trying to cross the flooding North Canadian River in Oklahoma.

 Early life

-Alexander Posey was born on August 3, 1873, near present Eufaula, Creek Nation.
-He was the oldest of twelve children, and his parents were Lewis Henderson "Hence" Posey, of Scots-Irish Muskogee Creek ancestry, from the Creek Berryhill family and Nancy (Phillips) Posey (Creek name Pohas Harjo), who was Muscogee Creek and a member of the Harjo family.
+Alexander Posey was born on August 3, 1873, near present-day Eufaula, Creek Nation in Indian Territory.
+He was the oldest of 12 children, and his parents were Lewis Henderson "Hence" Posey, of Scots-Irish and Muscogee Creek ancestry, from the Muscogee Berryhill family and Nancy (Phillips) Posey (Muscogee name: Pohas Harjo), who was Muscogee and a member of the Harjo family.

-The Creek have a matrilineal kinship system, by which Posey and his siblings were considered born into his mother's Wind Clan of the tribal town of Tuskegee.
-They took their status from her, and property and hereditary positions were passed through her line.
-Posey's father Lewis H. Posey was born to Scots/Irish/Creek family, but he identified as Creek.
+The Muscogee have a matrilineal kinship system, by which Posey and his siblings were considered born into his mother's Wind Clan of the Tuskegee tribal town.
+They inherited her clan, and property and hereditary positions were passed through her line.
+Posey's father, Lewis H. Posey, was born to a Scots-Irish and Muscogee family, and he was a citizen of the Muscogee Nation.
 He had been orphaned at an early age and raised in the Creek Nation; he spoke the Muscogee language fluently; and he was made a member of the Broken Arrow tribal town.
 Young Alexander and his siblings spoke Muscogee as their first language.
 As they grew older, their father insisted they speak English as well; when Posey was fourteen, his father would punish him if he spoke Muscogee.
 From that time, Posey received a formal education, including three years at Bacone Indian University in Muskogee, Oklahoma.

-In 1896 at the age of 23, Posey married Minnie Harris, a schoolteacher.
-Together they had three children, Yahola Irving, Pachina Kipling, and Wynema Torrans, each with a middle name drawn from one of the couple's literary heroes.
+In 1896 at 23 years old, Posey married Minnie Harris, a schoolteacher.
+Together they had three children, Yahola Irving, Pachina Kipling, and Wynema Torrans Posey, each with a middle name drawn from one of the couple's literary heroes.